 Inevitably, ongoing public health measures and temporary lockdowns have affected the planned programme highlights mentioned below and/or ticket availability (particularly standing tickets).
 And they may continue to do so; check for updates from the house’s directly.

 At the Staatsoper

 The State Opera House 2020/2021 season began on September 7th, 2020, with Anthony Minghella’s production of Puccini’s Madame Butterfly.
 It ends with Wagner’s Lohengrin on June 30th, 2021.

-The planned season highlights include premières (for the Staatsoper) of ten productions.
-Apart from Minghella’s Madame Butterfly, these include:
+The planned season highlights included premières (for the Staatsoper) of ten productions.
+Apart from Minghella’s Madame Butterfly, these were:

 - Hans Neuenfels’s production of The Abduction from the Seraglio by Mozart (première October 12th, 2020).
 The opera itself has graced the Staatsoper stage over 650 times

 - Tcherniakov’s production of Eugene Onegin by Tchaikovsky, first performed at the Bolshoi Theater in 2006 (première October 25th, 2020)

 - Jossi Wieler & Sergio Morabito’s production of The Betrayed Sea by Hans Werner Henze (première December 13th, 2020).

 - Calixto Bieito’s production of Carmen by Bizet (première February 6th, 2021).
 Another popular opera at the Staatsoper, with over 1,000 performances to its credit